Serving in Christ’s Name Near and Far

-This past summer, Salem sent a 30 member team to help build another student dormitory for ACC.
-Team members learned more about Alaskan culture and lives of natives by spending time on campus with ACC students and hearing staff and student testimonies.
-Salem hopes to deepen their partnership with ACC and support their efforts in providing a faith based education to more Alaskan natives.
+Salem will bring another team of up to 40 members to help with campus building and maintenance projects during the week of August 4-11, 2018.
+There will also be sewing projects and other non-construction type tasks.
+Team members will learn more about Alaskan culture and lives of natives by spending time on campus with ACC students and hearing staff and student testimonies.
+Salem looks forward to deepening their partnership with ACC and support their efforts in providing a faith based education to more Alaskan natives.

 Trhově Sviny, The Czech Republic

-For four consecutive summers, Salem Covenant Church has sent a team of 10 members to The Czech Republic to help facilitate an English Camp.
+For the fifth consecutive summer, Salem Covenant Church will take a team of 10 members to The Czech Republic to help facilitate an English Camp.
 A typical day consists of studying the English language in a variety of fun ways and reading Jesus’ parables from an English Bible.

 Our partner church is very encouraged by the number of participants that attend this camp, as engaging in church activities in this particularly secular culture has been very limited otherwise.